Investing

 (Source: Investopedia)

-A much greater proportion of Millennials own crypto than members of other generations.
-Only 28% of Gen Xers and 23% of Gen Zers report investing in cryptocurrency.
+Millennials significantly outpace other generations in crypto adoption.
+Only 28% of Gen Xers and 23% of Gen Zers invest in cryptocurrency.

 11. 30% of Millennials Invest in Options